US military tells Iraq it's preparing for 'onward movement' in letter | DW | 06.01.2020

-The head of the US-led coalition in Iraq told his counterpart in a letter US forces were preparing to leave.
-It comes a day after Iraq's parliament voted on a resolution requesting US forces withdraw.
+The head of the US-led coalition in Iraq told his counterpart US forces are preparing to leave.
+But the Pentagon denied it had any plans to leave Iraq following a vote in parliament requesting US forces withdraw.

 The US military has sent a letter to the Iraqi defense ministry, seemingly indicating that it was preparing to pull troops out of the country and reposition forces over the next days and weeks.